BeTheVal/Prog-Java-IESCampanillas/README.md

 Repository created to save the files of the exercises of the course 19-20.
-Using Luis José Sánchez´s book, "Aprende Java con Ejercicios"
+Using Luis José Sánchez's book, "Aprende Java con Ejercicios"